martinimon/govhack-2023-chamonix/Challenges analysis/ChallengesSnapShot.md

 [Taxation Statistics 2020-21 – Individuals Table 23: Superannuation contributions, by age range, sex and taxable income range, 2020–21 financial year](https://data.gov.au/data/dataset/07b51b39-254a-4177-8b4c-497f17eddb80/resource/280b83d6-909d-4c7c-8482-84c4096f29a3/download/ts21individual23contributionsbyagesextaxableincome.xlsx)
 [Taxation Statistics 2020-21 – Individuals Table 24: Superannuation contributions, by state/territory, sex and age range, 2020–21 financial year](https://data.gov.au/data/dataset/07b51b39-254a-4177-8b4c-497f17eddb80/resource/dcd158c2-1dd9-4fe2-96a9-d6e0b8965f21/download/ts21individual24contributionsbystatesexage.xlsx)

+### Notes:
+This challenge we could immendiatly start visualising how we could start going about various solutions, as well how we could go about breaking the data down to understand the problem more, highlight things , and can see various user facing apps that could potentially adress the problem.
+Also lots of data to go through to really find things that would help close this gap.
+Update: From further discussion and looking at some data, this challenge really spoke to the team and something we felt like we had a handful of ideas for.

 ## Measuring Emissions – Where should we start?
 Standardising data for tracking, monitoring, and reporting emissions
 Climate change is forcing governments and regulators to enforce stringent norms for businesses to reduce emissions and address environmental risks.
 There is no standard framework for reporting ESG and climate related risks, leading to non-uniform data.
 How can this issue be addressed to help organisations better report on their emissions?
 Useful data: